slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
 Everything has a breakpoint.
 Their cheating had a small individual effect initially, so it went unnoticed.
 But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone’s needs and shrinking their ability, aided by envy and reciprocation effects.
 - Finding cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.

-> *'Fortunes require leverage.
-Business leverage comes from capital, people and products with no marginal cost of replication (code and media).
-Capital means money.
-To raise money, apply your specific knowledge, with accountability and show resulting good judgment.
-Labor means people working for you.
-It’s the oldest and most fought-over form of leverage.
-Labor leverage will impress your parents, but don’t waste your life chasing it.
-Capital and labor are permissioned leverage.
-Everyone is chasing capital, but someone has to give it to you.
-Everyone is trying to lead, but someone has to follow you.
-Code and media are permissionless leverage.
-They're the leverage behind the newly rich.
-You can create software and media that works for you while you sleep.
-An army of robots is freely available - it’s just packed in data centers for heat and space efficiency.
-Use it.' -- Naval Ravikant*

-> *'Make others dependent on you: hope has a good memory, gratitude a bad one.
-More is to be got from dependence than from courtesy.' -- Balthasar Gracian*

-- In any system where there are norms, there are strengths and weaknesses to those norms.
-If you follow the norms of the system, the results you get are likely to be the norm.
-When you play a different game, a metagame, you have the opportunity to outperform.
 -->

 > *'Give me a lever long enough, and a place to stand, and I will move the earth.' -- Archimedes*